The World Bank reported on the progress of a loan for improvements to Bolivia‘s National Airport and the San Buenaventura-Ixiamas road transit.

 According to AASANA, the physical progress of the works contract stood at 85 percent as of October 2021, and the contract completion date is scheduled for January 20, 2022.

-In 2019, the Government of Bolivia (GoB) requested a reallocation of funds from the first to the second component to finance (i) additional civil works not previously contemplated in the preparation of the parent project, including paved fire truck access, secure airport perimeter fencing works, the construction of the apron, taxiway and drainage system, (ii) safety, meteorological, medical and security equipment necessary for the modern, safe and efficient operation of the completed airport, and (iii) support to the Project Implementation Unit (PIU) within AASANA.
+In 2019, the Government of Bolivia (GoB) requested a reallocation of funds between project components.
+Specifically, the funds shifted from the first to the second component.
+This reallocation aimed to finance several additional works.
+First, it covered civil works not initially planned, such as paved fire truck access and secure airport perimeter fencing.
+It also included the construction of the apron, taxiway, and drainage system.
+Furthermore, the funds were used for essential equipment.
+This included safety, meteorological, medical, and security systems to ensure modern and efficient airport operations.
+Lastly, support for the Project Implementation Unit (PIU) within AASANA was also financed.

-The corresponding amendment to the financing agreement was approved in December 2019.
+The amendment to the financing agreement was approved in December 2019.

-On December 1, 2021, the GoB dissolved AASANA and a new agency, Navegacion Aerea y Aeropuertos Bolivianos (NAABOL), was created to replace it.
-NAABOL assumed the contracts, licenses, agreements, credits and any other administrative tasks signed by AASANA.
+On December 1, 2021, the GoB dissolved AASANA.
+A new agency, Navegación Aérea y Aeropuertos Bolivianos (NAABOL), replaced it.
+NAABOL assumed all administrative responsibilities.
+These included contracts, licenses, agreements, credits, and other tasks previously managed by AASANA.

 Overall, the first phase of the project was completed, and the World Bank team participated in the inauguration on March 21.
 The second phase should resume shortly, once the restructuring is completed.